autogram-is/aql-builder/README.md

 const aqlQuery = buildQuery(aq);
 ```

-### Using shorthand syntax with AqQuery
+### Shorthand syntax with AqQuery

-Finally, the `AqQuery` structure also supports shorthand versions of common filter, aggregate, sort, and return definitions in addition to the full structures from AqQuery. e.g., `return: [{ name: 'prop.name' }]` be written as `return: ['prop.name']`.
+Finally, the `AqQuery` structure supports shorthand versions of common filter, aggregate, sort, and return definitions.
+For example, `return: [{ name: 'prop.name' }]` can be written as `return: ['prop.name']`.
 These shorthand versions can be mixed and matched as needed.

 ```typescript
 import { AqQuery, buildQuery } from 'aql-builder';